Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 a setup that alleviates the need for the user to host their own Concordium node.

 You can lower the bar for entry by coding an appealing front-end that provides additional information to your potential customers.
-Web front-ends are a familiar sight nowadays, but keep in mind that downloading a browser wallet as a browser extension and its behavior or safe usage might be new for people using your front-end.
+Web front-ends are a familiar sight nowadays, but to use the front-end, users will also need to download a browser wallet as a browser extension.
+The installation and safe usage of the browser wallet might be new for people using your front-end.
 Providing comprehensive explanations and step-by-step guides on your website on topics related to the browser wallet is important for a good user experience.
 The browser wallet connects via `HTTPS <https://en.wikipedia.org/wiki/HTTPS>`_ to a server that is connected to a Concordium node.
 This setup alleviates the need for the user to host their own Concordium node.